kanaverse/kana/README.md

 1. Launch the application by clicking [**here**](https://www.kanaverse.org/kana/).
 2. Select the Matrix Market file (this may be Gzip-compressed).
    We recommend also providing the corresponding `genes.tsv` or `features.tsv` file to identify marker genes properly.
-3. Click the "Analyze" button, and we'll run a standard scRNA-seq analysis for you.
+3. Click the "Analyze" button, and we'll run a standard single-cell analysis for you.

 The standard analysis follows the flow described in the [**Orchestrating Single-Cell Analysis with Bioconductor**](https://bioconductor.org/books/release/OSCA/).
 Briefly, this involves: